 3:30pm: Mind mutterings at the ‘MQ’

-Walk over to the Museumsquartier (nicknamed MQ, for short) and select from one of the world-class art galleries – Leopold Museum for the beautifully grotesque from the city’s bad boy artist, Egon Schiele, or the grey concrete mountain of the MUMOK for modern art that will have your intellect and imagination choking on absurd and abstract pieces (Heimlich manoeuvre advised… just for the fun of it – it won’t relieve the choking at all), or there’s the impressive Kunsthistorisches Museum (art history museum) out front where ancient art is showcased in ancient golden frames (don’t miss the café inside if you choose this one).
+Walk over to the Museumsquartier (nicknamed MQ, for short) take your pick from one of the outstanding art galleries – Leopold Museum for the masters of the Viennese modernist movement (Moser, Schiele or Klimt) or the grey concrete mountain of the MUMOK for modern art that will have your intellect and imagination choking on absurd and abstract pieces (Heimlich manoeuvre advised… just for the fun of it – it won’t relieve the choking at all), or there’s the impressive Kunsthistorisches Museum (art history museum) out front where ancient art is showcased in ancient golden frames (don’t miss the café inside if you choose this one).
 Or you can say fuck it to culture and art, and enjoy a beer or a Weißer Spritzer (typical drink in Vienna involving white wine being mixed with soda water) in the handsome Café Leopold.

 5pm: Shopping in indie boutiques in the hipsterville of Vienna’s 7th district

-Now your head is full of art, go make art of yourself.
-Cover some cobblestone in the 7th district where indie boutiques rub shoulders with a crowd of bars and cafes.
-Be sure to walk Kirchengasse, Westbahnstrasse, Neubaugasse and Siebensternstrasse (Pssst – try find the tunnel passing through the peaceful apartment courtyards at Siebensternstrasse 46)
+Now your head is full of art, it’s time to check out Vienna’s indie shopping scene.
+Stroll through the 7th district where indie boutiques, bars and cafes are a plenty.
+Some great streets to check out and stroll along are: Kirchengasse, Westbahnstrasse, Neubaugasse and Siebensternstrasse (Pssst – try find the tunnel passing through the peaceful apartment courtyards at Siebensternstrasse 46)